UniMath/agda-unimath/src/simplicial-type-theory/inequality-directed-interval.lagda.md

 [bottom element](order-theory.bottom-elements-posets.md), and `1▵` as the
 [top element](order-theory.top-elements-posets.md).

-**Computational behaviour.** Although the directed interval is defined from the bounded total order `I`, it is marked `opaque`, meaning that we have to state explicitly to Agda that we wish to unfold the basic definitions in order for Agda to draw any connection between the two objects at a later point.
+**Computational behavior.** Although the directed interval is defined from the bounded total order `I`, it is marked `opaque`, meaning that we have to state explicitly to Agda that we wish to unfold the basic definitions in order for Agda to draw any connection between the two objects at a later point.